llvm/llvm-project/clang/docs/LanguageExtensions.rst

 assignment can happen automatically.

-**Note: The value returned by ``__builtin_counted_by_ref`` cannot be assigned to a variable or passed into a function, because doing so violates bounds safety conventions.**
+**Note: The value returned by ``__builtin_counted_by_ref`` cannot be assigned to a variable, have its address taken, or passed into or returned from a function, because doing so violates bounds safety conventions.**

 Multiprecision Arithmetic Builtins
 ----------------------------------